This FWB advice post will begin with my honest opinion:

-No woman or girl can “survive” a friends with benefits relationship.
+Almost no woman or girl can “survive” a friends with benefits relationship.

-No woman can keep all the friends with benefits rules without lying to herself.
+Almost no woman can keep all the friends with benefits rules without lying to herself.

 And I firmly stand behind this statement.